sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 > **Food for brain:**
 >
 > Was the first image that you imported `persistent` or not?

+In this section you will work with persistent images to install an application in your VM.
+You will go through these steps:

+>
+* Make your image persistent.
+* Deploy a VM using the persistent image.
+* Install and Run Mandelbrot in your VM.

 #### Make your image persistent
 * Go to *Images* tab under Virtual Resources and click on the **Cursus Image**.